richdost/minds-machines-sf/README.md

 *Presented by Intel*

 Your mission is to address one of the problems related to sustainability.
 To boost your project prototype you can add connected hardware with Predix Edge to your solution.
-For instance you can build a heatpump simulator using the Kit to generate real-time temperature data and use it in your Predix cloud space.

 You can find detailed information in the "Intel Dev Kit" folder in this repo.